Sub-Neptune Memories I: Implications of Inefficient Mantle Cooling and Silicate Rain: Discussion

 \subsection{Implications of Inefficient Cooling across the EMB}

 The consequences of inefficient heat transport across the EMB directly affect how sub-Neptune bulk compositions are inferred from mean densities.
 Mean densities from measured masses and radii are commonly used as proxies for bulk composition and to divide small planets into rocky and water-rich (including the proposed ``water-worlds'' or ``Hycean'') classes \citep[][]{Madhusudhan2021, Luque2022}.
 However, mass–radius data alone are highly degenerate with respect to interior structure \citep{RogersSeager2010,Dorn2015,Vazan2017}, and recent work has shown that the densities of putative water worlds can be reproduced by sub-Neptunes with relatively thin, H-He envelopes \citep{Rogers2023}.
 Independent statistical analyses likewise find no robust evidence for a distinct water-world population in current samples \citep{Dainese2025}.
-Recent studies on the interactions between hydrogen atmospheres and the interiors of sub-Neptunes find that most sub-Neptunes may harbor a liquid rock interior \citep{Calder2025}.
-In our scenario, planets that would be classified as water worlds based on mean density alone can also be explained by hot, slowly cooling silicate mantles.
+Recent studies on the interactions between hydrogen atmospheres and the interiors of sub-Neptunes indicate that most sub-Neptunes may harbor a liquid-rock interior \citep{Calder2025}.

+The work presented here corroborates the hypothesis that the ``water-world" class of sub-Neptunes \citep[e.g.,][]{Luque2022}, or in general, the sub-Neptune and super-Earth populations, are predominantly compatible with being part of the same parent population born with rocky interiors.
+Some sub-Neptunes may undergo total atmospheric loss \citep{Owen2013, Owen2016, Owen2017a, Ginzburg2016, Gupta2019, Gupta2020a, Owen2024}, cool more without an envelope, and become part of the super-Earth population.
+Others may retain a thin envelope, keeping their interior mantles hot and liquid, and undergo phase-separation processes, thereby explaining their densities, rather than necessarily being composed entirely of water and other ices.
 The recent detections of water vapor and methane on K2-18 b \citep{Benneke2019}, TOI-270 d \citep{Benneke2024}, and similar sub-Neptunes remain compatible with this interpretation, since high atmospheric volatiles can exist in the thin envelopes of these sub-Neptunes.
 Indeed, recent chemical models by \citet{Nixon2025} of atmosphere–magma-ocean interactions in TOI-270 d could explain the high abundances of water, methane, and carbon dioxide inferred by \citet{Benneke2024}.